Timeline of the 2019–2020 Hong Kong protests (October 2019): 13 October citywide conflicts

 Protesters confronted with the police after flashmobs of protesters showed up in various districts in Hong Kong including Mong Kok, Tseung Kwan O, Tsuen Wan, Kowloon Bay, Sha Tin and Tai Po.
 The flashmob strategy was used to avoid arrest as railway operator MTR Corporation was accused of cooperating with the police to arrest protesters.
 Protesters continued to vandalise MTR stations, and sprayed graffiti on Chinese companies and pro-Beijing corporations.
 The police deployed tear gas to disperse the protesters in various districts.

 In Kwun Tong, a protester slashed the neck of a police sergeant from behind with a box cutter.
 The officer, at the time, was handling a criminal damage case at Kwun Tong MTR station.
 He suffered a 5 cm deep neck wound that severed a jugular vein and vocal cord from the protester's attack.
 He was transported to United Christian Hospital in serious condition.
 Two people were arrested at the scene, including the suspected assailant.
 The suspect, an 18-year-old student, was later charged with wounding a uniformed police officer with intent to cause grievous bodily harm, which carries the maximum sentence of life imprisonment.
 The injured officer continued to be doxed after the attack, with the senior public prosecutor Vincent Lee Ting-wai disclosing that the prosecution would apply for a gag order to ensure the injured officer's anonymity out of safety concerns.

 A homemade remote-controlled bomb was detonated, as told by the police, with the intention to kill or harm police officers.
 The explosion was set off near police officers who were clearing a roadblock built by protesters at the intersection between Fife Street and Nathan Road in Mong Kok.
 There were no casualties reported.

+On 10 October 2023, five protesters were jailed for between 10 and 37 months.
+They were ruled to have been participating, along with about 30 others, in the false imprisonment of a plainclothes police officer in Tseung Kwan O; during the two minutes he was held, which were ruled by the judge to be a non-premeditated riot, the police officer had sustained head and limb wounds from being kicked and hit with hard objects.
+The charges had related to false imprisonment, participating in an unlawful assembly, rioting, breaching a mask ban, and wounding.
+A sixth defendant, a minor, was to be sentenced after the ruling in another case.